airbnb/rudolph/deployments/environments/example/README.md

 may accidentally destroy a Hosted Zone that's currently in use by another environment.

 #### `eventupload_output_lambda_name`
 An AWS Lambda Function name in the same region to forward `/eventupload` events to.
+Leave as `""` if you do not intend to use this feature.